json-api/json-api/format/index.md

 * `"meta"`: meta-information about a resource, such as pagination, or additional non-standard information.
 * `"linked"`: a list of resource objects that are linked to the primary data and/or each other ("linked resources").

-If any of these members appears in the top-level, their values **MUST** comply with this specification.
+If any of these members appears in the top-level of a response, their values **MUST** comply with this specification.

 The top level of a document **MUST NOT** contain any additional members.